 Airline Cleaning Protocols In Response To Coronavirus

-Ultimately, there's some reason to believe planes could be all around cleaner than they were before COVID-19 started spreading.
-“When I worked this weekend, everyone had a package of wet wipes and was wiping everything down,” one Atlanta-based flight attendant told Bustle for an earlier story.
+There's some reason to believe planes could be all around cleaner than they were before COVID-19 started spreading.
+“When I worked this weekend, everyone had a package of wet wipes and was wiping everything down,” one Atlanta-based flight attendant told Bustle in March.
 “This is probably the cleanest the plane has ever been.”

 Other Ways To Protect Yourself From Coronavirus While Flying